 G. The Debtor's IRS Foot Print (Pre-Confirmation and Post-Confirmation).
 The Internal Revenue Service has a \$15,400 claim (POC #1) the bulk of which is for tax assessed on payroll tax returns not filed.
 No employees were employed during the startup phase.
 It is the opinion of tax counsel that the Debtor was in the start-up phase of developing their business since the acquisition of the properties.
 Tax counsel believes Debtor was not required to file federal income tax returns or payroll tax returns for years 2014 thru 2016.
-In the event Internal Revenue Service disagrees with counsel the penalties for not filling federal income tax returns would be approximately \$23,400.
+In the event IRS disagrees with counsel the penalties for not filling federal income tax returns would be approximately \$23,400.
+Debtor has filed an initial 2016 federal income tax return, and required payroll tax returns and state franchise tax returns.

 Because Debtor has spent a considerable time in the startup phase there will be significant startup expenses eligible for amortization over a 15-year period pursuant to IRC Section 195.
-Debtor will also have significant depreciation available related to the original acquisition of the Farm, SAP and Four S, which has yet to be put into service.
+Debtor will also have significant depreciation available related to the original acquisition of the Farm Facility, Main Processing Facility and Ancillary Processing Facility, which has yet to be put into service.
 Debtor will have a range of options available on the method of which to depreciate the facilities and equipment including accelerated depreciation, IRC Section 179 expensing, 50% bonus depreciation, straight line depreciation, and the use of cost segregation analysis.
 The Tax Distributions included in the Post-Confirmation Projections assumes straight line treatment of depreciable assets.
 The actual tax depreciation and amortization methods and amounts may vary and the variance may be significant.

-H. Expedited Tax Determination The Debtor may request an expedited determination of federal and state taxes under Bankruptcy Code Section 505(b) for all returns filed for or on behalf of such Debtor for any tax incurred during the administration of the case.
+H. Expedited Tax Determination.
+The Debtor may request an expedited determination of federal and state taxes under Bankruptcy Code Section 505(b) for all returns filed for or on behalf of such Debtor for any tax incurred during the administration of the case.
 Unless such return is fraudulent, or contains a material misrepresentation, the debtor are discharged from any liability for such tax upon payment of the tax shown on such return if such governmental unit does not notify the Debtor within 60 days after such request, that such return has been selected for examination; or such governmental unit does not complete such examination and notify the Debtor of any tax due within 180 days after such request or within such additional time as the court, for cause, permits.
-The IRS currently has a policy of not honoring Section 505(b) request for pass-thru entities because they generally pay no tax.
-However, established case law has ruled against the IRS policy and it's the opinion of tax counsel that the addition of partnership level taxes and penalties related to the Affordable Care Act render the IRS's policy obsolete.